Adept-Rohan/test/DOCUMENT.md

  ==> After that I got error in EventLocationRules, the schema was defined to be required but in our json data some of the data in EventLocationRules empty.
 Once, I changed the required to false all the 8 data were inserted into the collection.

 5) When running curl1.data.txt, I get response from my server.
 But When i run curl2.data.txt it does not provide me response.
 The socket runs out.

+==> I thought the issue was the long curl request data which might be the cause of the issue.
+At first, I set the server timeout to 10 minutes so that the server will not be stopped and increase the size of request payload.
+None of them were helping the solve the issue.

+==> Then, I simply commented out the utility function and just consoled the request.body parameter.
+The request.body paramter was okay and the requested data has been recieved in server from the curl request.
+Then i was sure that the problem was casued from the utility function.